Quramy/ts-graphql-plugin/README.md

 #### `tag`
 It's optional.
 When it's set, this plugin works only if the target Template String is tagged by a function whose name is equal to this parameter.
+If not set, this plugin treats all template strings in your .ts as GraphQL query.
 For example:

 ```ts